Alternative provisions

 Derby City Council have an approved alternative provision directory.
 The provisions have been quality assured and therefore approved by Derby City Council.
 However, it is the responsibility of commissioning schools to carry out appropriate checks on the provision and to regularly review their pupil's progress.

-If you are an alternative provider and would like to join the approved alternative provision directory, please contact ellen.wilkinson@derby.gov.uk
+If you are an alternative provider and would like to join the approved alternative provision directory, please email ellen.wilkinson@derby.gov.uk.

 Can a school send a pupil off-site for education to improve their behaviour?